 Reporter, Torts: Remedies

-Richard L. Hasen is Chancellor’s Professor of Law and Political Science at the University of California, Irvine.
-Professor Hasen is a nationally recognized expert in election law and campaign finance regulation, writing as well in the areas of legislation and statutory interpretation, remedies, and torts.
+Richard L. Hasen is the Gary T. Schwartz Endowed Chair in Law, Professor of Political Science (by courtesy), and Director of the Safeguarding Democracy Project at UCLA School of Law.
+He is an internationally recognized expert in election law, writing as well in the areas of legislation and statutory interpretation, remedies, and torts.
 He is co-author of leading casebooks in election law and remedies.
+Hasen serves in 2024 as an NBC News/MSNBC Election Law Analyst.

 Douglas Laycock